tldr-pages/tldr/pages/common/prettier.md

 `prettier --config {{path/to/config_file}} {{path/to/file}}`

-- Format a file in place:
+- Format a file, replacing the original:

 `prettier --write {{path/to/file}}`